 The Disneyland disability pass is a service provided to guests with disabilities that cannot wait in traditional lines.
 This service is commonly referred to as DAS which stands for Disability Access Service.
-The Disneyland disability pass allows guests that qualify access to the Lightning Lane for attractions along with an ADA entrance for attractions that do not have Lightning Lane.
+The Disneyland disability pass allows guests who qualify access to the Lightning Lane for attractions along with an ADA entrance for attractions that do not have Lightning Lane.
+Access to the program is now greatly limited since the program went through a big overhaul in 2024.
+Eligibility is far more limited and guests undergo a strict interview process.

-Keep reading for our full overview of the Disneyland disability pass including qualifications, how to register for DAS in advance, and how to use it at Disneyland.
+Keep reading for our full overview of the Disneyland disability pass including qualifications and eligbility requirements, how to register for DAS in advance, and how to use it at Disneyland.
+This article has been checked for accuracy for 2025 and updated with all currently available information.

 The Disneyland disability pass, also known as DAS, is a program offered at Disneyland to assist guests who have difficulty tolerating extended waits in a conventional queue environment due to a disability.